Handy guide to the London Underground

 What is the London Underground timetable?

-The Underground is open from 5am to midnight, when the first and last train of each line departs.
-This means, for example, that if a train leaves at 24 hours it will be running until it reaches the last stop on the line.
+The Underground is open Monday to Saturday from 5am to midnight and from 7am to 11.30pm on Sundays, when the first and last train of each line departs.
+This means, for example, that if a train departs at midnight it will be running until it reaches the last stop on the line.
 On weekends (Fridays and Saturdays) the London Underground schedule is extended on some lines (Piccadilly, Central, Jubilee or Northern) and are open 24 hours.

 As a curiosity, London public transport closes on December 25.
-On the evening of Christmas Eve, the service starts to be reduced and there are no night buses.
+On Christmas Eve evening, the service starts to be reduced and there are no night buses.
 This recovers its operation on December 26 ("Boxing Day") but in a reduced way.
 Keep this in mind if you plan to spend Christmas in London.

 The frequency of trains is very high, 2 or 3 minutes and, in general, there are usually no delays in the service, so the London Underground is one of the best ways to move around the city.